- Reviewed: 19 March 2020, 14:30 NZDT

-New Zealanders throughout Ukraine are advised to avoid all protests, demonstrations and large public gatherings as they have the potential to turn violent with little warning.
-We recommend monitoring events through local media and adhering to any instructions issued by the local authorities.
+The situation in Kyiv and other western cities is generally calm however public protests occur sporadically in and around government buildings.
+Violent protest activity has occurred throughout the eastern regions, and can cause transport disruption.
+New Zealanders throughout Ukraine are advised to be vigilant and avoid all protests, demonstrations and large public gatherings as they have the potential to turn violent with little warning.
+We recommend staying informed of potential risks to safety and security by monitoring the media and following any instructions issued by the local authorities.

 General Travel Advice